Bay Hen 21

+The Bay Hen 21 is a cat-rigged sharpie with gaff-headed sails built from 1984 to 2003 by several US builders including Custom Fiberglass and Sovereign America.

-The boat is based upon the Lightfoot Sharpie open boat daysailer that was designed by Bob Johnson, creator of the Island Packet Yachts series of boats.
+The design is based on the Lightfoot Sharpie designed by Bob Johnson, creator of the Island Packet Yachts series of boats.
 The Florida Bay Boat Company, owned by Trane bought the molds and Trane designed a new deck and cabin for the hull to create the Bay Hen 21.

-The Bay Hen 21 is a recreational sharpie, built predominantly of fiberglass, with wood trim.
-It is a gaff rigged catboat with a single mainsail; a plumb stem; an angled transom; a shallow-draft, transom-hung rudder controlled by a tiller and twin, retractable centerboards, mounted side by side in separate trunks.
+It has twin, retractable centerboards, mounted side by side in separate trunks.
 It displaces 900 lb and carries no ballast.

-The boat has a draft of 3.50 ft with a centerboard extended and 9 in with both retracted, allowing beaching or ground transportation on a trailer.

-The boat is normally fitted with a small 2 to 5 hp outboard motor, mounted in a stern well, which is forward of the rudder, for docking and maneuvering.
+The boat has a draft of 3.50 ft with a centerboard extended and 9 in with both retracted.
+A small outboard motor can be mounted in a stern well, forward of the rudder.
+It has a hull speed of 5.7 kn.

-The design has sleeping accommodation for two people, with a double berth in the cabin, that can be folded into a settee.
+It has two berths.
 The galley is located under the companionway ladder and is a pull-out design.
-A hatch is provided forward for ventilation.
 Cabin headroom is 39 in.

-The design has a hull speed of 5.7 kn.

-Operational history

-In a 2010 review Steve Henkel praised the large cockpit and the aft outboard motor well.
-He wrote, "the boat handles like a typical flat-bottomed sharpie, pounding a bit going upwind, and her shallow sharpie rudder can result in considerable weather helm in a breeze.
-Construction quality may vary from one model year to another, since several different builders came and went."